 Due to the changing climate, and the increasing frequency of unstable and unusual weather patterns, it is good to understand the thinking behind different approaches and techniques, and to be aware of how and why people in different climates approach this topic.
 This, together with close observation of the landscape or cityscape around you, will mean that you are able to respond intelligently when unexpected weather affects your area.

-Next week, we’ll dive deep into an exploration of the principle of cyclic opportunity, and earthworks are one of the best ways to utilize that principle.
+In this article, we dive into an exploration of the principle of cyclic opportunity, and earthworks are one of the best ways to utilize that principle.
 For today, we’ll explore some of the most common types of earthworks, and identify which problems they might solve (or create!)

 Contours and Keylines